 In FR1, DL+UL evaluation, InH, VR30, it was identified from Source vivo that the enhanced PDCCH monitoring adaptation with jitter handling scheme provides the mean power saving gain of 40.64% in the range of 37.65 ~ 43.63% with marginal loss in DL+UL UE satisfied rate.

-In FR1, DL+UL evaluation, InH, VR30, it was identified from Source ZTE that the enhanced eCDRX(change drx startoffset per 100ms and additional active time) provides the mean power saving gain of 22.78% in the range of 20.50 ~ 25.10% with marginal loss in DL+UL UE satisfied rate.
+In FR1, DL+UL evaluation, InH, VR30, it was identified from Source ZTE that the enhanced eCDRX(change drx startoffset per 100ms and additional active time) provides the mean power saving gain of 20.50% with marginal loss in DL+UL UE satisfied rate.

 Table 109 Source specific data: FR1, DL+UL, InH, VR30